tronort/opencv/platforms/winrt/readme.txt

             ARM
             x86

 Build the OpenCV.sln for the particular platform you are targeting.
-Due to the current limitations of CMake, separate x86 and ARM projects must be generated for each platform.
+Due to the current limitations of CMake, separate x86/x64/ARM projects must be generated for each platform.

 You can also target a single specific configuration
     setup_winrt.bat "WP" "8.1" "x86"